Leadership

 By 2020, formalize an alliance of Yale alumni, donors, and friends to cultivate enduring and meaningful dialogues about sustainability challenges and successes.

-This goal was achieved in 2020, when Yale Blue Green launched its Sustainability Initiative, an alumni effort helping Yale expand and strengthen its commitment to leadership in sustainability as a globally applicable decision-making framework balancing people, planet, and prosperity.
-In 2022, the Initiative supported enhanced data collection and mapping, community engagement and partnership building, and resilience and adaptation planning support.
+This goal was achieved in 2020, when Yale Blue Green launched its Sustainability Initiative, an alumni effort helping Yale strengthen its commitment to leadership in sustainability as a globally applicable decision-making framework balancing people, planet, and prosperity.
+In 2023, the Initiative supported Sustainable Development Goal research; resilience and adaptation planning support; and sustainable transportation efforts.